 • Ensure that critical control points are maintained as per HACCP principle.

-Raw material CCP limit to be maintained as per specifications CCP limit maintained (Y/N) Raw material Raw material CCP limit to be maintained as per specifications
+Sr no Raw material CCP limit to be maintained as per specifications CCP limit maintained (Y/N)

-Sr no Are records relating to safety maintained in the Log Book (Y/N)?
+Sr Are records relating to safety maintained in the Log Book (Y/N)?

+no

 1